Vacuum water damage

 When should I call a professional for water damage?

-You should call a professional water damage restoration company if the water damage is extensive, the source is not easily identifiable, or the affected area is large.
+It's best to call in a professional water damage restoration company if the water damage is extensive or the affected area cannot be fully dried within 48 hours.

 Connect with certified professionals in your area